MorningStar-Old-Town-Fort-Collins-CO

 “We put a lot of thought into what the product looks like, how it’s built, what the customer is willing to pay for it, how it can be done profitably from an investor’s perspective,” he continued.
 “The challenge is that at the same time, the trajectory of residents and their preferences and needs is changing and evolving.
 The buildings and customers are changing, and we have to think about that before we put shovels in the ground.”

 Later in the discussion, Gary revisited the importance of proximity to healthcare — this time in a metaphorical sense — as a means of maximizing residents’ wellness and overall living experience.
-He also said that even if a building is older and lacks some of the fancier bells and whistles that accompanies new construction, equipping it with modern, efficient healthcare technology helps it remain relevant and, by extension, financially sound.
+He also said that even if a building is older and lacks some of the fancier bells and whistles that accompany new construction, equipping the property with modern, efficient healthcare technology helps it remain relevant and, by extension, financially sound.

 “Are we taking the technology and helping seniors to maintain that?” he asked rhetorically.
 “Are we using the technology to help residents and their families actually coordinate with all their healthcare [providers]?
 Are we able to pass along information among families and clinical teams?
 That is proximity to healthcare, and that will solve a lot of our problems.”